quiltdata/quilt/docs/advanced-features/package-events.md

     Description: Leave empty to match every package.
   EmailToSubscribe:
     Type: String
-    Description: Email that will get package notifications.
+    Description: Confirm subscription over email to receive a copy of package events that occur under `PackageNamePrefix` in `PackageBucket`.

 Resources:
   EventBridgeRule: